jensengroup/FP_RF_XAI/README.md

 Lastly, the overlap between the ML atomic attribution vector and the fingerprint adjusted (FPA) attribution vector from the Crippe logP value is given for each model, named as: overlap_fpa_Ntrain

 The test data is the last 5000 entries of ZINC_250k.smi

+## Visualizing atomic contributions

+example_notebook.ipynb contains examples of how to create contour plots like those found in the paper above